bruprod/sec_api_utils/README.md

 yearly_goodwill = goodwill_filings.get_by_form_type("10-K")
 ```

+## Data Analytics

+The data analytics part of the package provides some simple methods for analyzing the data retrieved from the SEC-API or
+data from stocks, which were retrieved from other sources.
+Currently, the data analytics part provides a fair value
+calculator and a monte carlo sampler for the stock price based on a given gaussian distribution.

 ## Plotting

 For fast visualization of the datapoints a simple plotting function, which plots the data